 Zero drop running shoes have some noticeable advantages over others, one of which being that they tend to be lighter because they use less cushioning material.
 That’s quite true for these Altras, coming in at 8.5 ounces for the men’s shoe and 6.9 ounces for the women’s.

 The sole is more definitely foot-shaped than others, although some may find that it doesn’t quite suit their foot.
 An unusual feature of this shoe is the skinny mid-foot, which adds an element of support but may not be comfy for those with wider feet.

-Zero drop running shoes are great for endurance but best for slower paces.
-While they usually have less cushioning, this one is still fairly padded, with an Altra Ego midsole with Innerflex technology.
+Zero drop running shoes are great for endurance especially at slower paces.
+Altra earned their stripes as a company in the ultra-running world, before becoming more generally popular.
+The principles that guided them to design shoes for super-long races still guide their design today.
+While they usually have less cushioning, the Escalante 2.5 is still fairly padded, with an Altra Ego midsole with Innerflex technology.
 These make the shoe soft but responsive, while maintaining a good flex.

 - Weight of 8.5 ounces (men’s), 6.9 ounces (women’s)

 - No wide sizes available, so runners with wide feet may find these uncomfortable